disanda/LLF/readme.md

-# LLF
+# LLF (Learning of Layer-wise and Local Features)

+Official implementation and pre-trained models for "Towards Interpretable Face Morphing via Unsupervised Learning of Layer-wise and Local Features"

-## Pre-trained model
+## 1. Pre-trained model

-Download StyleGAN2 model first
+### 1.1 Download StyleGAN2 model first

 - case of StyleGAN-FFHQ-F